SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

     Does it improve on the current API?
 If so, how?

-* Will you require any software packages that are not already a requirement of SunPy?
+* Will you require any software packages that are not already a requirement?

     If the answer is no, you can skip this.
     Please do not add redundant information into the application.

     If the answer is yes, what ones and why?
-    We need to be given a good reason to add extra requirements to SunPy.
+    We need to be given a good reason to add extra requirements to any package.

 * Please provide a schedule of how this time will be spent on sub-tasks of the project over the period of the summer.